temitope2021/Data-Analysis-projects-in-PowerBI-/README.md

 ## Project Scope:
 Objective: This is to analyze and demonstrate the use of DAX functions in real world scenarios through through case studies.
-Tool: Microsoft Power BI will be utilized for implementing DAX formulas and visulizing the results.
+Tool: Microsoft Power BI will be utilized for implementing DAX formulas and visualizing the results.
 Case Studies: I will present multiple case studies showcasing the versatility and power of DAX in solving analytical challenges.

 ## Key Features:
 1. Case Study Selection: Curate a diverse set of case studies highlighting different aspects of DAX functions.
-2. DAX Implementation: Demonstrate the step by step application of DAX.
+2. DAX Implementation: Demonstrate the step-by-step application of DAX.

    ### Case Studies A